algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 algorithm.init("Algorithmia")
 {% endhighlight %}

-When executed in an Algorithmia container and providing the string "HAL 9000" as an input, this algorithm will output "Hello HAL 9000".
-If executed locally, the algorithm will print `Hello Algorithmia` to `stdout` instead.
+When executed on the Algorithmia platform and providing the string "HAL 9000" as an input, this algorithm will output "hello HAL 9000".
+If executed locally, the algorithm will print `hello Algorithmia` to `stdout` instead.

 ## Loaded State

 Developing with the ADK allows you to make use of an optional `load()` function for preparing an algorithm for runtime operations.
-Using `load()`, we can load state into memory prior to a function's execution and then pass that data to `apply()` by adding an additional `globals` parameter in the `apply` function.
+Using `load()`, we can load state into memory prior to a function's execution and then pass that data to `apply()` by adding an additional `globals` parameter in the `apply()` function.

 Let's add a `load()` function to the Hello World example we just created: